pgailinas/videoqa-representation-comparison/docs/index.md

 Qwen2-VL-7B serves as the fixed multimodal foundation model throughout all experiments.
 The primary experimental variable is the video representation used to support inference.
 This design isolates the effects of representation quality while maintaining a consistent VideoQA reasoning model.

-Experiments measure how representation learning influences answer accuracy, temporal reasoning performance, evidence utilization, representation compactness, and execution efficiency.
+Potential representation-learning metrics include reconstruction error, latent dimensionality, compression ratio, and downstream VideoQA performance.
 Evaluation metrics include VideoQA answer quality, representation-learning metrics, runtime measurements, and comparative analysis across reasoning categories.

 Evaluation results are analyzed across NExT-QA causal, temporal, and descriptive reasoning categories as well as the dataset's individual question types (CH, CW, TN, TP, TC, DL, DO, and DC).